-(a) Estimated assessed valuation as of September 1, 2016, as provided by Harris County Appraisal District ("HCAD"), is included solely for purposes of illustration.
+(a) Certified assessed valuation of the District as of January 1, 2017, as provided by the Harris County Appraisal District ("HCAD").
 See "TAXING PROCEDURES."

-(b) Certified assessed valuation of the District as of January 1, 2016, as provided by HCAD.
+(b) Preliminary assessed valuation of the District as of January 1, 2018, as provided by HCAD.
+No taxes will be levied on this assessed valuation unless it is certified by HCAD.
 See "TAXING PROCEDURES."